Algeria Food Guide

 Cultural Significance:

-Reflects the nomadic lifestyle and resourcefulness of the desert communities.
+Speaks to the nomadic way of life and the resourcefulness of desert communities.

 Signature Dishes: